Dig Deeper, Go Farther!

 Now more than ever, the world needs men and women who combine vibrant faith in Christ with a commitment to academic excellence.
 Samford’s Department of Biblical and Religious Studies is here to help you do just that.

 You’ll dig deeper into the Bible, theology, church history and ministry than you ever thought possible.
 Along the way, you’ll consider the way Christianity interacts with sociology, philosophy, and the many different religions that shape our world.
-You’ll get to explore challenging questions in a community of faculty and students who love God with all their hearts and all their minds.
+You’ll get to explore challenging questions in a community of faculty and students who seek to love God with all their hearts and all their minds.

 It was in this community of scholars and practitioners that I learned to think critically, to read scripture closely and to draw connections between scholarly theory and the everyday life of faith.
 The faculty invested in me, and other students, in a profound way—naming our gifts, honing our skills and nurturing our sense of calling.
 It was transformational!
 The Rev. Meg Lacy, Associate Pastor, Tabernacle Baptist Church, Richmond, Va.